doczjs/docz/packages/docz-plugin-babel6/README.md

 # docz-plugin-babel6

 By default and by some performance issues, Docz use Babel@7.
-If you want to using some older version of babel use this plugin:

-Just import and use on your `doczrc.js`:
+If you want to use older versions of babel import this plugin and use on your `doczrc.js`:

 ```js
 import { babel } from 'docz-plugin-babel6'